intelligence-in-musical-interfaces/intelligence-in-musical-interfaces.github.io/schedule.md

 permalink: /schedule/
 ---

-The workshop is part of NIME2021 and the [conference schedule can be found here](https://nime2021.org).
+The workshop is part of NIME2021 and the [conference schedule can be found here](http://nime2021.org/program/#/Schedule).

 We have three 1.5-hour discussion sessions which will each focus on one theme.
 The three sessions are spaced out throughout the day to allow participants from any timezone to find an appropriate time to join us.

-{% comment %}
-1. 05:00 – 6:00 (UTC+1) 21/7/2020
-2. 13:00 – 14:00 (UTC+1) 21/7/2020
-3. 21:00 – 22:00 (UTC+1) 21/7/2020
-{% endcomment %}
-(Times TBA)

-After the workshop day we will have asynchronous collaborations to arrange the discussions into a comprehensive framework that will serve to motivate future publication and presentation opportunities!

 Collaborative documents and whiteboards will be available throughout the conference.